School District Fined Over Staff Working Amid Asbestos

 An Iowa school district is facing thousands of dollars in fines for having employees work inside an asbestos-contaminated building.
 Newly released state records show the Iowa Occupational Safety and Health Administration fined the North Linn Community School District $70,000.
 The Iowa Department of Natural Resources also fined the district an additional $6,000.

 The records show the incident happened during renovations at a middle and high school complex in August 2022 near Coggon Iowa, about 30 miles north of Cedar Rapids.
-A worker found asbestos under the floor tile when preparing to install new carpeting.
-Instead of having the asbestos removed, OSHA records show the school district did nothing.
+A worker found asbestos vinyl flooring tile when removing old carpeting.
+He’d reported the asbestos vinyl, but instead of having it removed, OSHA records show the school district did nothing.

-A worker used a floor buffer to remove old glue from the floor.
-That’s when another worker noted the buffing could propel dangerous asbestos fibers into the air.
+Months later, a worker was using a floor buffer to remove old glue from the floor.
+That’s when another worker noted the buffing could propel dangerous fibers from the asbestos vinyl tiles into the air.
 Soon after, someone alerted the Iowa Department of Natural Resources.

 Tests confirm the room was contaminated with asbestos.
 There was also widespread asbestos contamination in several other rooms.